 From the beginning, underground explorers doubted that they would ever find the end of Kentucky's Mammoth Cave.
-Currently measuring 412 miles long, Mammoth Cave is known as the longest cave in the world and further exploration to discover more continues today.
+Currently measuring 400 miles long, Mammoth Cave is known as the longest cave in the world and exploration to discover more continues today.
 Geologists estimate that there are hundreds more miles of undiscovered passageways yet to be mapped and explored.

 In Mammoth's vast subterranean world there are giant vertical shafts, from the towering 192-foot-high Mammoth Dome to the 105-foot-deep Bottomless Pit.
 Some passages and rooms are decorated with sparkling white gypsum crystals, while others are filled with stalactites, stalagmites and other cave formations.
 Underground rivers, including Echo River and the River Styx, flow through Mammoth's deepest chambers.
 And in the cave's absolute blackness dwell many rare and unusual animals, including eyeless fish, ghostly white spiders and blind beetles.

 While most visitors to Mammoth Cave National Park come to view its subterranean wonders, its surface beauty should not be overlooked.
 Above ground, Mammoth offers 52,830 acres of scenic parkland perfect for hiking, fishing, biking, horseback riding, paddling and wildlife viewing.
-Buried within a thriving second-growth woodland forest, you'll find extraordinary and unusual ecosystems in the bowl-shaped sinkholes, limestone bluffs, and wetlands scattered throughout this lush park.
+Buried within a thriving secondgrowth woodland forest, you'll find extraordinary and unusual ecosystems in the bowl-shaped sinkholes, limestone bluffs, and wetlands scattered throughout this lush park.

-Keep a look out for common woodland creatures like deer, raccoon, opossum, gray squirrel, rabbit, woodchuck, muskrat, beaver, red fox, coyote, owls and wild turkey, but be careful not to disturb some of Mammoth Cave's most precious endangered animals, like the Kentucky cave ahrimp, the Indiana bat, the gray bat
+Keep a look out for for common woodland creatures like deer, raccoon, opossum, gray squirrel, rabbit, woodchuck, muskrat, beaver, red fox, coyote, owls and wild turkey, but be careful not to disturb some of Mammoth Cave's most precious endangered animals, that include the Kentucky Cave Shrimp, the Indiana Bat, Gray Bat and seven species of freshwater mussels